 Looking to conjure a little Masters magic at the turn?
-Then the Athena from Creature Comfort Brewing Co.—located just down the road from Augusta National—is just the sudsy ticket.
-A tart, refreshing weisse double fermented and loaded with notes of fresh citrus, the Athena will have beer snobs and weekend warriors alike saying amen (corner, that is).
+The No Jacket Required Czech Pilsner from Savannah River Brewing Co.—located just down the road from Augusta National—is just the sudsy ticket.
+A crisp, dry Czech pils and loaded with European malt and Saaz hops, the No Jacket will have beer snobs and weekend warriors alike saying amen (corner, that is).

 A veteran of the watermelon beer wars, 21st Amendment's Hell or High Watermelon is the easy-drinking wheat beer you need to help wash down the chili cheese dog you just scarfed at the turn.
 Hell even your buddy, who hasn't touched anything but Bud Light since freshman year, might dig its balanced take on the oft overbearing fruit beer.
 Oh, and if you're worried about manliness factor, just bring a damn coozie.